How to Unzip Multiple Files with the Command Line

 caution: filename not matched: file-03.zip

-So, how to solve this problem?
+So, how do you solve this problem?

 unzip '*.zip'

-Since now the command is written correctly, here is the expected output.
+Now that the command is written correctly, here is the expected output.

 $ unzip '*.zip'